wangx399/MEC-2020-Finalists/README.md

 # Once you have chosen your top three teams, please create a text file with your chosen teams written down and give a short explanation why you chose each.

 # Let me know if you have any questions and thank you for your time!

+# Finalists will need to be decided on by 12pm.